Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Mapping the Global Dimensions of Policy Conference

-The Department of Political Science at McMaster University is excited to present the 14th annual Mapping the Global Dimensions of Policy Conference.
-The conference brings together graduate students whose research speaks to the questions raised in the fields of Globalization and Policy Studies.
+The Department of Political Science at McMaster University, in collaboration with the Department of Political Science at the University of Guelph, is excited to present the 15th annual Mapping the Global Dimensions of Policy Conference.
+This joint initiative brings together graduate students whose research speaks to questions raised in the fields of Globalization and Policy Studies.

 1. Bolstering graduate students’ research by providing a platform for new work.